JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 * `**/site-packages/langchain_community/*.py`

 #### **4.2 Forensic Filesystem Triage**
-Execute the following command on application hosts to identify suspicious symbolic links within user-controlled directories that may be staging an attack:
+Execute the following command on application hosts to identify suspicious symbolic links within user‑controlled directories that may be staging an attack:
 ```bash
 # Identify symlinks in upload directories attempting to resolve to core libraries
 find /path/to/uploads -type l -ls | grep "site-packages"